alapolloni/todo.txt-py/README.md

 1. make for the .exe
 2. add due:tomorrow, and the week days
 3. del ITEM# is out of range = nice error
+4. del ITEM# TERM, just delete the TERM from the item

 ## notes ##
 ### Configuration Value Precedence ###